GalMunGral/anima-mechanismi/readme.md

 ---

-## Chapter 6: From Interpretation to Validation
+## Chapter 6: Mutation and Verification

 ### State